michael-nix/Digital-Filters-and-Estimation/Estimation/Estimating Centripetal Acceleration.md

 \sigma^2_\mathrm{accel} = \kappa_\mathrm{accel}(1 + \epsilon_\mathrm{accel}a^2_\mathrm{accel})
 ```

 Where kappa and epsilon are very similar to what we have for angular velocity.
 Also similar to angular velocity, accelerometer readings are typically close to zero as the acceleration and deceleration of a car only happen near intersections, though with smaller fluctuations for lane changes and adjusting to traffic conditions.
-Also, accelerometer readings while the sensors are placed in a car that’s driving are not stationary.
+Also, accelerometer readings while the sensors are placed in a car that's driving are not stationary.
 That is, the properties of the noise (its variance) change depending on the speed of the car.
-Higher speeds correlate to higher noise, which makes intuitive sense since sensor noise comes in the form as bumps in the road whose severity depends on how fast you’re going.
+Higher speeds correlate to higher noise, which makes intuitive sense since sensor noise comes in the form as bumps in the road whose severity depends on how fast you're going.
 It also depends on how fast things are rotating within the car, i.e. RPMs.
 However, since extreme acceleration events for a car that is driving happen at a threshold of 2.4 m/s2, anything above, say, 3 m/s2, can be safely ignored.
 This means that acceleration readings due to someone dropping the phone or picking it up, which can reach up to 20 m/s2, are relatively easy to spot and filter out by increasing the uncertainty quadratically.

-Now, because we’re using 3D acceleration, velocity and angular velocity vectors, but can only use scalar speed measurements to correct for velocity, we have to make sure that the acceleration at the very least accurately gets the velocity vector point in the right direction when accelerating from rest.
+Now, because we're using 3D acceleration, velocity and angular velocity vectors, but can only use scalar speed measurements to correct for velocity, we have to make sure that the acceleration at the very least accurately gets the velocity vector point in the right direction when accelerating from rest.
 After that, we can keep the velocity vector clamped in place using scalar speed measurements from the GPS.
 Then, since angular velocity measurements are relatively decent (except when someone picks up the phone), we know that we can get decent centripetal acceleration estimates.
 To this end, we want to keep the uncertainty in acceleration low relative to speed measurements at low speeds (e.g. as we have above), but want to make sure that the more accurate speed measurements are much less uncertain as speed increases.

 However, since speed measurements come in less frequently than acceleration measurements, if you want usable acceleration estimates, you have to make sure that at low speeds, acceleration and speed measurements are more or less equally uncertain, with only speed becomes less uncertain as speed increases.
 If speed is significantly more uncertain than acceleration, then the acceleration estimates will be more or less useless; however, the measurements can still be useful to help inform accurate velocity estimates.
-Again, since GPS measurements are by far the most accurate, if you favour them above all else, then you’ll find that the magnitude of your velocity vector will end up matching your GPS measurements very closely.
+Again, since GPS measurements are by far the most accurate, if you favour them above all else, then you'll find that the magnitude of your velocity vector will end up matching your GPS measurements very closely.

-This means that if you want useful acceleration measurements, then you can set the accelerometer kappa to be equal to the GPS kappa, but if you don’t care about acceleration measurements, then you can set the accelerometer kappa to be one hundred times greater.
+This means that if you want useful acceleration measurements, then you can set the accelerometer kappa to be equal to the GPS kappa, but if you don't care about acceleration measurements, then you can set the accelerometer kappa to be one hundred times greater.

 ## Implementation Considerations

-Theoretically it’s possible to control how often you receive data from smartphone sensors, e.g. ten times a second; however, in practice that’s rarely true.
+Theoretically it's possible to control how often you receive data from smartphone sensors, e.g. ten times a second; however, in practice that's rarely true.
 Furthermore, different sensors have different upper limits to how fast they can send readings to the operating system of your mobile phone.
 For example, while some smartphone accelerometers can send accelerometer readings to the operating system one hundred times a second, GPS is strictly limited to updating data no more than once per second.
 Also, because different sensors have their own clocks, with slight errors compared to one another or the system clock, it can be hard to determine exactly when a measurement is sent to the operating system.

-Reading through the literature, most filtering for telematics seems to assume that measurements all come in at the same time, so that every time you update your state estimates, you don’t have to think about the above complications.
-However, since this isn’t the case in real life, we investigated a few possible ways to address things:
+Reading through the literature, most filtering for telematics seems to assume that measurements all come in at the same time, so that every time you update your state estimates, you don't have to think about the above complications.
+However, since this isn't the case in real life, we investigated a few possible ways to address things:

 1. **Fixed Rate Filtering**: filtering at regular time intervals using the most recent measurements,
 2. **Loose Filtering**: accumulating high frequency measurements while waiting for your slowest measurement to arrive,
 3. **Sequential Filtering**: updating your state estimate every time a measurement arrives.

-None of these are really discussed in the literature, though fixed rate (with simultaneous measurements) seems to be the approach that’s typically assumed.
-I have come across loose and sequential filtering in the wild via open-source implementations that are public on GitHub, but I don’t really consider sequential filtering to be sensor fusion, as it really just implements a separate filter for each measurement, meaning it’s just a least squares estimator.
+None of these are really discussed in the literature, though fixed rate (with simultaneous measurements) seems to be the approach that's typically assumed.
+I have come across loose and sequential filtering in the wild via open-source implementations that are public on GitHub, but I don't really consider sequential filtering to be sensor fusion, as it really just implements a separate filter for each measurement, meaning it's just a least squares estimator.

 Before we discuss each in kind, please note that there are no hard rules on any of this, feel free to mix and match based on your requirements.
 Personally, loose filtering at a fixed rate makes a lot of sense, but when using slow GPS measurements with strict data transfer constraints, loose filtering with a GPS measurement triggering a state update, is the way to go.

 ### Fixed Rate Filtering

 Fixed rate filtering is probably the default way that people think about using sensor data.
 That is, once every so often, at a fixed interval, data from multiple sensors arrives all at the same time, and can more or less be processed instantly (or near enough).
 Complications arise, however, when you realize that this is not quite so.
-For most smartphones, it’s not about polling sensors for their current reading, it’s about registering events with the operating system, to be fired at a specified rate, or after a certain amount of time has passed.
-It gets complicated, because these things aren’t exact, and when you have more than one sensor, they generally do not align in time.
-Moreover, depending on the system you’re working with (phone, OS, sensors, etc.), you might not have any control over sensor event / interrupt rates, so you have to work with what you get.
+For most smartphones, it's not about polling sensors for their current reading, it's about registering events with the operating system, to be fired at a specified rate, or after a certain amount of time has passed.
+It gets complicated, because these things aren't exact, and when you have more than one sensor, they generally do not align in time.
+Moreover, depending on the system you're working with (phone, OS, sensors, etc.), you might not have any control over sensor event / interrupt rates, so you have to work with what you get.

 How then, can we simulate fixed rate filtering in real-life?

 Simple: maintain a series of relatively up-to-date readings that can be used at a fixed rate.
-That is, every time a sensor event occurs, you update whatever variable you’re using to keep track of that sensor value.
-If you get events from the sensors fast enough, and filter at a rate slightly slower than that, that’s almost as good as if all of your sensor events were to arrive at the same time.
+That is, every time a sensor event occurs, you update whatever variable you're using to keep track of that sensor value.
+If you get events from the sensors fast enough, and filter at a rate slightly slower than that, that's almost as good as if all of your sensor events were to arrive at the same time.

 Pseudocode for this approach could look something like this: